 3.2 Without prejudice to the generality of the foregoing, the Data Security Standards that FCTG shall implement and maintain are defined in Annex 3.2.

 3.3 Acknowledging that the Data Security Standards are subject to technical progress and development, the Parties agree that FCTG shall be authorized to implement adequate alternative technical and organisational measures provided, however, that such measures shall not materially fall short of the level of security provided by the Data Security Standards and shall comply with the requirements under applicable laws.

 4.1 FCTG shall correct, delete, block or otherwise process Client Personal Data and shall take any other measures in relation to requests from Data Subjects in relation to their rights under applicable laws ("Data Subject Requests") only in accordance with and subject to the written instructions of the Client.
 FCTG shall promptly provide any required information and use best efforts to assist the Client in dealing with any Data Subject Requests.

 4.2 The Client shall be solely responsible for dealing with Data Subject Requests.
-FCTG shall promptly notify the Client of any Data Subject Requests or other enquiries relating to this DPA without responding to such requests or enquiries unless expressly otherwise instructed by the Client.
+FCTG shall promptly notify the Client of any Data Subject Requests or other inquiries relating to this DPA without responding to such requests or inquiries unless expressly otherwise instructed by the Client.

 5. FURTHER OBLIGATIONS OF FCTG

 5.1 FCTG shall maintain a written record of all categories of processing activities carried out on behalf of a Client in accordance with Art.
 30 par.
 2 GDPR.

 5.2 FCTG shall reasonably assist the Client in relation to:

 (a) preparation of the records of processing activities in accordance with Art.
 30 GDPR in relation to the Processing under this DPA and shall immediately upon request provide the Client with any information required for this purpose in a format reasonably requested by the Client;